sethtroisi/prime-gap/README.md

 **Method1** performs a large initial setup phase to find the first `mi` that each `prime` divides before starting any sieving.
 Each `mi` is then processed in order, looking at small primes and only those large primes that divide a number in the sieve interval.

-Half the time will be spent watching dots cross this screen.
+A large percent of time will be spent watching dots cross this screen.
 ```
         Calculating first m each prime divides
         .